noon92/femtofox/foxbuntu_install.md

 1. microSD card.
 You can select one from [supported hardware](supported_hardware.md), but any card over 8gb and supporting UHS-I *should* work
  2. microSD card reader for your computer
  3. A method to configure the Fox:
-	* With any model, a USB OTG adapter (USB-C to USB-A) and a USB flash drive, OR
+	* USB OTG adapter (USB-C to USB-A) and a USB flash drive, OR
-	* With a Femtofox Pro, a USB-C cable to connect the Fox to your computer, OR
+	* USB-C cable to connect the Fox to your computer (Femtofox Pro only), OR
-	* With any model, a USB UART serial adapter to connect to UART2 (serial debug pins), OR
+	* USB UART serial adapter connected to UART2 (serial debug pins), OR
-	* With any model with an ethernet port, an ethernet cable
+	* An ethernet cable (models with ethernet port)
 4. A Femtofox (duh!)

 ### Installation instructions